taqtiqa-mark/jlenv-vars/README.md

-# jlenv-vars: Set environment variables before spawning Julia processes
+# jlenv-vars: Print environment variables for current working directory.

-This is a plugin for [jlenv](https://github.com/jlenv/jlenv) that lets you set global and project-specific environment variables before spawning Julia processes.
+This is a plugin for [jlenv](https://github.com/jlenv/jlenv) that lets you print global and project-specific environment variables before spawning Julia processes.
+The print order is the order they are set.
+The output format is a script that may be passed to `eval` in a Bourne compatible shell.

 ## Installation